verrazzano/docs/content/en/docs/troubleshooting/known-issues.md

   1. Get the ports for the `LoadBalancer` services.
      * Run `kubectl get services -A`.
      * Note the ports for the `LoadBalancer` type services.
 For example `80:31541/TCP,443:31739/TCP`.
-  2. Check the security lists in the OCI Console.
+  2. Check the security lists in the Oracle Cloud Infrastructure Console.
      * Go to `Networking/Virtual Cloud Networks`.
      * Select the related VCN.
      * Go to the `Security Lists` for the VCN.